Tax Deductions for Voluntary Interest Payments on Student Loans

 You can deduct interest you paid on a student loan if you took out the loan to pay expenses for yourself, for your spouse or for someone who was your dependent at the time you took out the student loan.
 The loan must have been used to pay "qualified education expenses."
 Such expenses include:

-- Other expenses necessary to get an education.
-This can include transportation to and from campus.
+- other expenses necessary to get an education

 You can deduct interest on both federal and private loans, but not on loans from a relative or from a tax-advantaged retirement plan such as a 401(k).